Ladvien/bevy_debugger_mcp/README.md

    - "Show me all entities in the game"
    - "Monitor the player's health component"
    - "Test what happens when I spawn 100 enemies"
+   - "Take a screenshot of the current game state"
    - "Record this gameplay session for analysis"

 ## 🎮 Example Usage